Central Service Technician Clinical Rotation (Arizona)

-Students enrolled in the GateWay Community College Hospital Central Service Technician Program may complete their rotation at Mayo Clinic during the final phase of their education.
+Students enrolled in the Hospital Central Service Technology Program at GateWay Community College may complete their clinical rotation at Mayo Clinic's campus in Arizona during the final phase of their education.

-Mayo School of Health Sciences (MSHS) coordinates this training experience in conjunction with GateWay.
-The length of the rotation is flexible and depends upon the GateWay program guidelines and requirements.
+Mayo School of Health Sciences coordinates this training experience in conjunction with GateWay.
+The length of the rotation is flexible and depends on the GateWay program guidelines and requirements.

 Graduation and certification

-For the majority of the rotation, your learning schedule will include eight-hour days, two to five days per week.
+For the majority of the rotation, your learning schedule includes eight-hour days, two to five days a week.

-Each year, Mayo School of Health Sciences accepts three to five students from GateWay for their Central Service rotations at Mayo Clinic Hospital.
-This ensures you will receive close one-on-one instruction and a comprehensive educational experience.
+Each year, Mayo School of Health Sciences accepts three to five students from GateWay for the Central Service Technician Clinical Rotation at Mayo Clinic Hospital.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.